Q-Chan97/inventory-app/README.md

 # inventory-app

-This is a mini message board project created as part of The Odin Project's NodeJS course.
+This is an inventory app project created as part of The Odin Project's NodeJS course.

 This project is meant to showcase my understanding of:
    - The Express framework